-TIBETAN SCIENTISTS LIVING and WORKING at THE MONASTERIES
+TIBETAN SCIENTISTS LIVING AND WORKING AT THE MONASTERIES

 Winter Research Methodology Workshop

-Winter Translation Workshops
+Winter Translation Workshop

 Extending the International Conferences on Science Translation held at Emory, annual translation workshops will be held in south India at the Drepung Loseling Meditation and Science Center.
 In this way, a greater number of well-qualified bilingual scientists, scholars, and translators can more easily participate, allowing for more extensive participation from the staffs of the Library of Tibetan Works and Archives and the Department of Education at the Central Tibetan Authority, as well as from the participating monasteries and nunneries, and the Tenzin Gyatso Science Scholars.
 The conference will be organized by Emory University and will continue the work of standardizing the creation of a comprehensive scientific lexicon in the Tibetan language.
 Each year, roughly 500 new science terms each year are added to the already-rich Tibetan language, which has millions of speakers throughout the Himalayas and Mongolia.